loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 - _Negative fragment_: describes how to deconstruct environments.
 We will refer to the negative fragment as _commands_

-@positive_fragment contains the typing rules for the positive fragment of SLFL.
+@positive_fragment contains the typing rules for the positive fragment of #languageName.
-The positive fragment of SLFL is depicted in @positive_fragment
+The positive fragment of #languageName is depicted in @positive_fragment

 #figure(caption: [The positive fragment], positive(true)) <positive_fragment>